Friday, August 10, 2012

 Tomato Sauce with Pig's Foot and Sausages

-(2021 Update: Weather we like it or not, we eat according to the times in which we live.
+(2021 Update: Whether we like it or not, we eat according to the times in which we live.
 Right now, those times spell doom for meat.
 The price is through the roof.
 Enter spaghetti.
 It has always been a savior's meal to tough times on the pocket book.
 Sausages are economical.
 More and more grocery stores are putting out cuts of meat never seen before because they are cheap.
 Pig's feet is one on them.
 Cheese is not cheap, so try to find it on sale.
 The other day one my favorite grocery stores had pasta on sale for one dollar a box, a real bargain.
 I bought five.

 I recently purchased a new cookbook: "ODD BITS" recipes for the rest of the animal "head to tail."
 There is a chapter devoted to nothing but feet--from chickens to cattle.
 Ox-tail used to be considered an "odd bit," but it became so trendy that I recently saw a package for over 20 dollars!
 Hopefully, the price of pigs' feet won't make us squeal.)